joaomanoelpdelima/joaomanoelpdelima/README.md

-## Olá!
-Eu sou o João Manoel 👋
+## Hello there!
+I'm João Manoel 👋
-- 🔭 Em busca de uma vaga de React Native Jr.
+- 🔭 Looking for a job as a React Rative developer
-- 🌱 Estudando JavaScript, React Native e TypeScript
+- 🌱 Studying JavaScript, React Native and TypeScript
-- ⚡ Fun fact: Tenho o sonho de me tornar cineasta um dia
+- ⚡ Fun fact: I dream of becoming a filmmaker one day
-- 😄 Pronouns: ele/dele
+- 😄 Pronouns: he/him

 <div>
 <a href="https://github.com/joaomanoelpdelima">